robylynn/ra-frontend-backup/docs/Setup.md

 Set up a virtual environment per the usual procedure.
 The `requirements.txt` file is provided in the repo.

 The backend (python application) and server side JS code (Next.JS application) are launched separately using the configurations in `launch.json`.
 They are not yet set up to be run in docker.

+## Environment Setup
+The `.env.development` and `.env.production` are used to set environment variables when running in development mode (e.g. `yarn dev`) or production mode (e.g. `yarn build && yarn start`), respectively.
+There are two relevant variables:
+- `CONTROLLER_URI`: This is the URL of the python backend.
+Typically this will be `localhost:8000`.
+- `ROS_HOST`: This is the URL of the rosbridge server.
+If running the ROS code on actual RAC hardware, set this as the IP address of the jetson (or pi).
+If running ROS code on a development machine, use the IP of the development machine (which could be `localhost`).

+### NEXTAUTH_URL
+NextAuth (or Auth.js) requires the definition of a redirect URL to be used after authenticaion is passed.
+This (inconveniently) has to be set manually.
+Set the `NEXTAUTH_URL` environment variable to the IP address of the network interface on which the NodeJS server is running.
+If running on RAC hardware, it should be the IP of the jetson.
+If running on a development machine, it should be `localhost`.
+This variable is set in the `docker-compose` file or in `launch.json`.